mechaquan/taggr/WHITEPAPER.md

 ## STALWARTS

-Stalwarts are the top 3% of users with the highest karma being active during the last 6 consecutive weeks, with accounts older than 26 weeks.
+Stalwarts are the top `$stalwart_percentage%` of users with the highest karma being active during the last `$min_stalwart_activity_weeks` consecutive weeks, with accounts older than `$min_stalwart_account_age_weeks` weeks.
 They are marked with ⚔️ on their profiles.
 They count as trusted members of the community and can carry out moderating actions and can submit proposals.

 ## The content policy